hinxx/shiny-invention/README.md

 Package can be a support module (library) or an IOC.
 Developers would take example skeletons of module or IOC to start defining new package.

-Packages are then distributed as archives that need to be deployed into NG3E tree.
+Packages are then distributed as archives that need to be deployed into SHI tree.

 Source code as well as examples that may come with the original package (from 3rd party) would be preserved and distributed.

-Developers are the ones that would have most in-depth understanding of how NG3E works and is supposed to be used.
+Developers are the ones that would have most in-depth understanding of how SHI works and is supposed to be used.

 ## Integrators